Is a Correction Looming Ahead for Century Aluminum Company (CENX)

 Sponsored

-CENX currently public float of 51.40M and currently shorts hold a 11.39% ratio of that float.
-Today, the average trading volume of CENX was 2.07M shares.
+The average price from analysts is $9.33, which is -$0.68 below the current price.
+CENX currently public float of 51.40M and currently shorts hold a 9.67% ratio of that float.
+Today, the average trading volume of CENX was 1.98M shares.

 CENX’s Market Performance